fpeakman/KQL-Detections-Hunting/README.md

-# KQL queries targetting MDE data
+# Detection Logic for multiple products